Secret Santa pays off all layaway items at Long Island Walmart

 “When customers quietly pay off others’ layaway items, we’re reminded how good people can be," Walmart said in a statement.
 "We’re honored to be a small part of these random acts of kindness.”

-The store posted this picture on their Facebook page showing all the receipts that were paid- alongside wrapped gifts, writing- thank you to their Secret Santa.
+The store posted this picture on their Facebook page showing all the receipts that were paid:

 “I missed out on the deal,” said Tanya Moore, a Roosevelt resident.
 “But that’s great that someone you know did a good deed.”